mitchdzugan/gen-computation/README.md

                        // of applying the supplied function to the current state
 ```

-monad control flow is obtained using generators. for example:
+monad control flow is obtained using generators.

+Here is an example predominantly using

 ```javascript
 const comp = (function* () {